Fluxitude/guidant/README.md

 ### Option 1: MCP (Recommended)

-MCP (Model Control Protocol) lets you run Task Master directly from your editor.
+MCP (Model Control Protocol) lets you run Guidant directly from your editor.

 #### 1. Add your MCP config at the following path depending on your editor